Robust Machine Learning for Encrypted Traffic Classification: Results

-We wanted to investigate if our system achieve high accuracy in case of limited session time which means less data in each session.
-Therefore, in the next experiments we built training and test set from our session using up to $X$ seconds/minutes ($1$ second, $10$ seconds, $1$ minutes, $10$ minutes).
-From Figure \ref{fig:short_sessions} we can see that the accuracy decreased but it still high (close to $94\%$).
-Moreover, it is interesting to see that the influence of shorting the session decrease after 1 minutes of session, where the results of 1 minutes are close to the accuracy of 1 second.
+To determine the effect of the training data set size, we ran an experiment with various training set sizes (between 50 samples and a full data-set, 14,443 = 0.7$\times$ 20,633 samples).
+Figure \ref{fig:var_data_size} shows that although the training set had fewer samples, the system still achieved a reasonable accuracy of 80\% for the baseline features and 85\% when the new features were added.
+We then investigated whether our system would achieve high accuracy in the case of short session time which means fewer data in each session.
+To do so, in the next experiments we built a training and test set from our session using up to $X$ seconds/minutes ($1$ second, $10$ seconds, $1$ minutes, $10$ minutes).
+Figure \ref{fig:short_sessions} shows that the accuracy decreased but was still high (close to $94\%$).
+Moreover, the effect of shortening the session slightly decrease after $1$ minute of session time, where the results for $1$ minute are comparable to the accuracy of $1$ second.

-After understanding that using short sessions does not have high effect on the results, we wanted to investigate the running time of the training and testing.
-From Figure \ref{fig:runningTimeTrainTest}, we can see that the training time of our algorithms is between 10 seconds (RF) to $300$ seconds (SVM) while the running time of the testing is less than 1 seconds which means that our testing algorithms can run on real time networks, as the streaming running time is much higher.
+After observing that using short sessions did not have a pronounced effect on the results, we investigated the run time of training and testing.
+Figure \ref{fig:runningTimeTrainTest} shows that the training time of our algorithms was between $10$ seconds (RF) and $300$ seconds (SVM) whereas the run time of the testing was less than $1$ second, indicating that our testing algorithms can run on real time networks.

-We wanted to see what is the influence of the training data set size.
-Therefore, we ran an experiment with various training set size (between 50 samples to full data set, 14,443 = 0.7$\times$ 20,000 samples).
-From Figure \ref{fig:var_data_size}, we can see that although the training set had less samples, the system still reach a reasonable accuracy of 80\% for the baseline features and 85\% when the new features were added.